Depreca1ed/DeBot/README.md

 Lagrange
 =========
-Hello, this is Lagrange, a discord application based on [Lagrange](https://arcaea.fandom.com/wiki/Lagrange) from a popular game known as [Arcaea](https://arcaea.lowiro.com/).
+Hi, this is Lagrange.
 At the moment, the bot does not have many features and mostly used privately but is allowed for public use.

 > Disclaimer: This bot is not affiliated with Arcaea and does not have any features related to it.